Top Beaverdell Experiences

 Silver was discovered here in 1897 and was mined right up until 1987.
 Have a chat with one of the 350 residents who make this town their home.
 They have some interesting stories and information to share.

-The Great Trail (formerly the Trans Canada Trail) follows the Kettle Valley Rail Trail from the north at McCulloch downhill to Carmi and Beaverdell along the West Kettle River.
+The Trans Canada Trail follows the Kettle Valley Rail Trail from the north at McCulloch downhill to Carmi and Beaverdell along the West Kettle River.

-Biking enthusiasts love the easy access to the Great Trail that connects Beaverdell to the Okanagan and Kootenay Regions.
-The trail is near the main street, and provides endless hours of cycling enjoyment.
+Biking enthusiasts love the easy access to the Trans Canada Trail that connects Beaverdell to the Okanagan and Kootenay Regions.
+The trail is near the main street and provides endless hours of cycling enjoyment.

 One thing you’ll find plenty of in the Beaverdell area is outdoor fun.
 Go on a fish tour, catch your dinner, or climb mountains and take in fantastic views.
 In the winter, brace yourself for hours and hours of snow fun.

 Trapping Creek Discovery Tour

 Enjoy a self-guided tour where you can be a witness to the restoration of this rainbow trout habitat.
 There are three trails to tour from June – October.
 You should allow yourself at least one hour to tour all three trails.
 See page 10 of this guide for more information.

 Catch it and cook it!
 Create a feast with freshly caught trout from one of the 16 small fishing lakes that surround Beaverdell.
 Pack up the four-wheel drive and camp out along the banks of the Kettle River or at one of our Forest Service Recreation Site campgrounds.